NUTR 420 - Practicum in Food, Nutrition, and Wellness

 "Nothing ever becomes real until it is experienced."- John Keats

-USI's Practicum in Food and Nutrition program is an exceptional way to kick-start a career in the fields of Food, Nutrition, and Wellness by allowing students the opportunity to work side by side with professionals in this field.
+USI's Practicum in Food and Nutrition is an exceptional way to kick-start a career in the fields of Food, Nutrition, and Wellness as it provides students the opportunity to work side by side with professionals in this field.
 A practicum is a course of study that is specifically designed for health professions students to actively apply the knowledge they have gained in the classroom in a real-world setting.
-The objective of this course is to allow students the opportunity to apply their skills in a professional setting, giving them the opportunity to interact with clients, thereby enhancing their learning experience through practical knowledge.
+The objective of this course is to allow students the opportunity to apply their skills in a professional setting, providing them the opportunity to interact with clients and thereby enhancing their learning experience through practical knowledge.

 NUTR 420 has given numerous students the opportunity to work in their field of interest.
-Some areas students have worked in include, but are not limited to hospitals, food service operations, community settings, and fitness facilities.
-USI's program allows each student to customize his or her experience beginning with:
+Some areas in which students have worked include, but are not limited to, hospitals, food service operations, community settings, and fitness facilities.
+USI's practicum program allows each student to customize his or her experience beginning with:

 1. Working one-on-one with faculty to select the site of the practicum.

 2. Tailoring the length of the practicum from a floor of 50 hours to a ceiling of 300 hours.

 3. Establishing goals to achieve during the practicum.

 Participating in a practicum program provides USI students an opportunity to get the edge in their field.
 Some specific benefits from completing this program include: